We are non-commercial, all volunteer and supported by our readers. Please help sustain the Dew by making a donation.

 Email address: email

-Posts by Laura Smith:
+By Laura Smith:

 Georgia faces economic pressure from chronic illness

 Big people are big business in the United States, where about one in three adults and one in six children and adolescents are considered obese.